aylaweitz/ViSP-Inversion/README.md

 ### 2.4 Installing the DeSIRe inversion code

-Information yet to come.
+File *desire-v5.06.tgz* contains the DeSIRe inversion code.
+To install unpack the tar file and run *make FC=gfortran install* in the src directory.

-+ Apr 4,  2025
++ Apr 6,  2025